Gretsch White Falcon: Origins and history

 The high interest from sales representatives led Gretsch to rush the guitar into production, and the first White Falcons were sold in 1955, identified as the model 6136.
 As the company's new high-end guitar, Gretsch marketed it as "the finest guitar we know how to make - and what a beauty!"
 The White Falcon originally cost $600; this price was second only to the $690 price of Gibson's Super 400CESN.

 Throughout the 1950s and 1960s, Gretsch tweaked the Falcon.
 The block inlays on the ebony fretboard were replaced with half-moon shaped inlays in 1957, the original single-coil DeArmond Dynasonic pickups were replaced with Filter'Tron humbuckers in 1958, and that same year the Melita bridge was replaced with a Space Control bridge — the Bigsby vibrato tailpiece was standard starting in 1962.
 Later, a stereo version (model 6137) became available as well.
 It also switched to a twin-cutaway body beginning in 1962.

 Fred Gretsch, the company's owner at the time, retired in 1967 and sold his company to the Baldwin Piano Company.
 Baldwin would have trouble understanding guitars, which would cause the guitar to lose its popularity.
-This was not good for the company; the rockabilly era was just ending and Rock and Roll was just getting popular with the rise of new guitarists like Jimi Hendrix, Jeff Beck, Eric Clapton and other musical greats were turning to Fender, rather than Gretsch.
+This was not good for the company; the rockabilly era was just ending and rock was becoming more popular, with the rise of new guitarists such as Jimi Hendrix, Jeff Beck, Eric Clapton and others who were turning to Fender, rather than Gretsch.

 The rapidly deteriorating Baldwin Manufacturing then experienced two destructive fires at its new Arkansas plant in 1973.
 Gretsch limped through the 1970s and finally closed in the 1980s.
 In 1989 Fred Gretsch III resumed control of the family business and began making guitars again.
 These instruments are based on classic Gretsch designs, including the White Falcon.